Administering the Act

 Aboriginal Affairs is also responsible for providing advice to the Minister about his or her legislative responsibilities, including:

 - Considering advice from NSWALC on matters relating to land rights and Aboriginal affairs more generally

-- Receipt of the NSWALC Annual Report, which the Minister is to lay in both Houses of the Parliament
+- Receipt of the NSWALC Annual Report, which the Minister is to table in both Houses of the Parliament

-- Consulting with NSWALC to determine the date for the election of NSW Aboriginal Land Council Councillors
+- Consulting with NSWALC to determine the date for the four yearly election of the NSWALC Council

 - Receipt and approval of the NSWALC budget

 - Receipt of six-monthly reports from NSWALC regarding the funds allocated to Local Aboriginal Land Councils and their compliance with the Act

 - Approval of NSWALC policies under section 114 of the Act